Skip to content

 Origins and Historical Context

 By the 12th and 13th centuries, Sufi philosophy had reached extraordinary intellectual and literary heights.
-Ibn Arabi developed elaborate metaphysical systems.
+Ibn Arabi developed elaborate metaphysical systems that would shape Islamic thought for centuries.
 Rumi and Hafiz expressed the same insights through verse that continues to move readers across all cultures.
 The great masters consistently taught that outer practice and inner realization are inseparable.
 Form without spirit is empty; spirit without form is rootless.

 Core Principles